Ash62658/Python-Fundamentals/README.md

 - Discovered that the World Wide Web is just one part of the Internet.

 Next: Build a simple Python app that mimics a tiny part of this (like a basic web server).

+### Grade Calculator (Final Version)
+A fully interactive CLI grade calculator that:

+- Accepts subject names and marks
+- Validates all inputs and ranges
+- Calculates and prints subject-wise grades
+- Determines total, average, and overall grade
+- **Writes full report to `GradeData.txt`**